fmelinscak/cognibench/README.md

 Additionally, you can browse our <!-- [API reference](TODO) --> to get more information about certain functions, classes, etc. you want to use.

+##### Small Note to Developers
+If you are going to use the development version and want to run notebooks, you should install `ldmunit` inside the conda environment.
+See the section on installing `ldmunit`.

 ## Examples
 We provide multiple examples of using `ldmunit` as a tool to test models, simulate data and perform experimental tasks.
 These are very useful to get acquainted with how to use `ldmunit`.
 Please refer to readme file under `examples/` folder